IshaYokh/noip-free-host-auto-renewer/README.md

 # noip-free-host-auto-renewer

+## DISCLAIMER:
+**THE SCRIPT WAS WRITTEN FOR EDUCATIONAL PURPOSES ONLY, THE AUTHOR DOES NOT HAVE ANY MALICIOUS INTENTIONS TOWARDS noip.com, USE AT YOUR OWN RISK.
+IF YOU DO NOT WANT TO CONFIRM YOUR HOSTNAMES MANUALLY, PLEASE GET THE PAID SUBSCRIPTION FROM noip.com**

 ## Description:

 noip.com provides up to 3 free hostnames, but each must be confirmed manually by logging in to the panel monthly.
 This tool automatically confirms the hostnames that you defined in the settings based on a time that you defined, typically, every 30 days.